ALTADENA RECIPROCITY PROJECT

 (6) Custom designs and products may not be made through this program - please refer to our Altadena Makers Referral List for custom making.

-(7) Qualified Altadena rebuilding residents are eligible for a 10% discount on select, ready to purchase Angel City Lumber items in-store (Benches, Stools, Slabs).
+(7) Qualified Altadena rebuilding residents are eligible for a 10% discount on select, ready to purchase Angel City Lumber items in-store only (Benches, Stools, Slabs).

 (8) Eligible homes are those that are being rebuilt after burning down or are being repaired after fire damage - new homebuilders do not qualify.